matthewslouismarie/lm-web-framework/README.md

  Ultimately, server configuration will be necessary to ensure URLs are displayed properly and that the main controller can be located and named in a way more consistent with the rest of the framework's files.
- * The functions folder could be removed, in order to make the framework (and the website) 100% OOP, except the main controller.
-But this would require finding a way to register an object's method as an autoloader.
  * PHP documentation needs to be applied and package names need to be determined.